+Figure 35 – Code for unsuccessful outcome of procurement process at lot level

 For entire initiation (tender)

 Where all the lots are unsuccessful, the entire procurement initiation goes to State8.3.
 A negative character of a procurement under entire initiation (procurement process) is reflected with tender.status: unsuccessful, where the initiation is closed unsuccessfully due to a lack of submissions for pre-qualification or tenders for evaluation, or where all the tenders were rejected.
 Details of a negative closure are reflected in tender.statusDetails.